aksommerville/weebpoc/README.md

 Starts with one data byte for the tempo: N+1 is ms per tick, 1..64.

-Apostophe followed by a data byte is a delay, for N+1 ticks.
+Apostrophe followed by a data byte is a delay, for N+1 ticks.

 Other opcode bytes correspond to one MIDI channel, and indicate one note on that channel.
 `OPCODE NOTEID DURATION` where NOTEID and DURATION are each one data byte.